I'm Movin' On (CeCe Peniston album): Critical reception

 I'm Movin' On met with mixed to favorable reviews from music critics.
 AllMusic editor Jose F. Promis labeled the A&M calculations to reincarnate Peniston into an R&B diva as "total alienation of her core fans" and her "career killer".
-Apart from giving the album two and a half (out of five) stars, he branded most of songs as "R&B clichés of the 1990s abound", but praised "Don't Know What to Do" and the singer's cover version of "Somebody Else's Guy".
-William Stevenson from Entertainment Weekly foresaw in his B-graded review that the "blah ballads" are [to be] waste of Peniston's voice tailor-made for dance genre, citing also Jocelyn Brown's "Don't Know What to Do" and "House Party" as the album's most powerful pipes that should not had been overlooked on single.
+Apart from giving the album two and a half (out of five) stars, he branded most of songs as "R&B clichés of the 1990s abound", but praised "Don't Know What to Do" and the singer's cover version of Jocelyn Brown's "Somebody Else's Guy".
+William Stevenson from Entertainment Weekly foresaw in his B-graded review that the "blah ballads" are [to be] waste of Peniston's voice tailor-made for dance genre, citing also "Don't Know What to Do" and "House Party" as the album's most powerful pipes that should not had been overlooked on single.
 Rudi Meyer of Vibe was the most enthusiastic about Peniston's approach towards R&B mainstream.
 Appealing to the singer's past urban hit singles (such as "Keep on Walkin", "Inside That I Cried" and "I'm in the Mood"), she found potential in her new material (namely in "The Last to Know", "If It Should Rain" and "Before I Lay").
 Meyer rated the final result as "mostly pleasing outcome".
 Nevertheless, she praised club oriented tracks at the same time.